CalthorpeAnalytics/uf-ts-codetest-1/README.md

 The initial state of the app is a fullscreen map with a series of map pins displayed on it, and a FILTERS panel in the upper right corner.

+## Goal
-The goal of this exercise is to implement two features in the FILTERS panel:
+The goal of this exercise is to work on the Feature Requirements for the FILTERS panel.
+You're not likely to complete all features in the short amount of time we have.
+Just share your screen and review whatever you have completed with the interviewer when the time is up.

+## FILTER Feature Requirements
 1. When the user types text into the CITY NAME input, only cities whose `name` property contains the input value substring should be displayed on the map.
    1. Ignore whitespace at the start and end of the input value.
    2. Upper- and lowercase letters are treated the same when matching.
 2. Use the value of the BOUNDING BOX input to determine the lengths of the sides of the rendered `<BoundingBox/>` component.
-   1. Only display cities contained inside the bounding box.
+   1. Display only cities whose coordinates are inside the bounding box.
    2. Center the bounding box on the "centroid" of the set of all cities.
 A centroid is "the point whose coordinates are the mean values of the coordinates of the points of the set".

 A working implementation of the solution can be seen [here](https://calthorpeanalytics.github.io/uf-fe-takehome-solution/).